-Concerning the airport management companies, after calibration of clients and competitive arena characteristics, the model may be used to design an airport plans for growth.
+Concerning the airport authority, after calibration of clients and competitive arena characteristics, the model may be used to design an airport plans for growth.

-In this respect the model helps to define sustainable trajectories for growth and to test alternative policies.
+In this respect the model helps to define sustainable trajectories for growth, to test alternative policies and understand the contribution of different actors in this sense.
 For example, the model explores the role of a geographical area's infrastructures in defining the optimal size of the airport.
 Playing with the characteristics of the web of roads and train connections in which the airport is embedded, and with their relative costs, it is possible to explore different trajectories of growth in terms of number and type of users.
 Is, thus, possible to develop different growth strategies and different target markets (for example, leisure or business travellers).